AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Offer:** An offer is a marketing message that may have rules associated with it, specifying who is eligible to see the offer.

-**Offer Decisioning:** Offer decisioning enables a marketer to manage rules and trained models of offer propositions when engaging with an end-user based on data collected across channels and applications.
+**[!DNL Offer Decisioning]:** [!DNL Offer Decisioning] enables a marketer to manage rules and trained models of offer propositions when engaging with an end-user based on data collected across channels and applications.

 **Offer Library:** The offer library is a central library used to manage personalized and fallback offers, decision rules, and activities.